Who We Are

 The SHIFT initiative is one designed, implemented and run by the foundry industry itself with a dedicated focus for improving safety & health for all employees within the foundry industry within the UK.

-Current statistics show that at least 25 employees in every 1,000 within the foundry industry suffer an injury, which prevents them from working for at least three days.
-This rate is typically twice the average for the overall manufacturing sector and four times that of the UK workforce as a whole.
+Current statistics show that at least 23 employees in every 1,000 within the foundry industry suffer an injury, which prevents them from working for at least three days.
+This rate is typically three times the average for the overall manufacturing sector and four times that of the UK workforce as a whole.

 By reducing the accident rate in line with similar sectors SHIFT aims to reduce the huge personal suffering and financial burden this places on the UK foundry industry.

 Within the foundry industry there is well established evidence that individual companies are able to control the risks to their employees.
 Therefore SHIFT targets spreading best practice throughout the industry and by focusing on significant areas of concern, the initiative will enable all companies to benefit from good health and safety practice.

 SHIFT- A potted history

 As the foundry industry suffers an accident rate significantly higher than other sectors as mentioned above, in 2003 the Foundry Industry Advisory Committee (FIAC), Health and Safety Executive (HSE) and Cast Metals Federation (CMF) launched the initiative.
 Its goal was to reduce accident rates within the sector by 30% by the end of 2008 (see statistics page for details).
 Given the hard work and efforts made by all contributing parties and businesses, this target was not only achieved but surpassed by a wide margin.

 However accidents still occur in the workplace today and the work of the member companies has continued unabated.